opendata-for-all/odata-profile/README.md

 An Eclipse plugin incling:

-* An editor based on [Paparys](https://eclipse.org/papyrus/ "paparys") allowing to annotate a UML class diagram with OData stereotype.
+* An editor based on [Paparys](https://eclipse.org/papyrus/ "paparys") allowing to annotate a UML class diagram with OData stereotypes.
 * A generator to apply an OData profile to any UML model.